A Call to Solidarity

 All of these people have something in common.
 They all face denial of their rights, discrimination, and sometimes worse in many places around the world just because they don’t pass the sex-negative, heterosexual, monogamous, “racial purity” or nonconsanguineous tests set up by those who want to force everyone else to conform to their narrow view of sexuality and marriage, or want to keep other people from having what they have.

 It’s all a matter of fairness and equality.
 Equality just for some is not equality.
 A person has the right to not only have a relationship with, but marry the consenting person or persons of his or her choice.
 It is time to allow everybody to exercise this right.
 We can get there if we have solidarity.
 Don’t just stand up for your freedom to marry; stand up for the freedom for all to marry.
-Don’t just be an ally for a friend’s right to a same-sex marriage; stand of the rights of all.
+Don’t just be an ally for a friend’s right to a same-gender marriage; stand of the rights of all.
 That’s true marriage equality.

 You don’t have the like what other people choose to do.
-If you don’t want a same-sex relationship, or a poly relationship, or an interracial relationship or a consanguineous relationship, or you do not want to get married under any circumstances, that is your choice and you have that freedom.
+If you don’t want a same-gender relationship, or a poly relationship, or an interracial relationship or a consanguineous relationship, or you do not want to get married under any circumstances, that is your choice and you have that freedom.
 But you should support the rights of other people to choose for themselves.
 Love is love.

-The next time someone says the freedom to marry someone of the same-sex will lead to polygamy or incest, instead of throwing other people under the bus, respond with something like, “What’s wrong with letting consenting adults do what they want with each other?
+The next time someone says the freedom to marry someone of the same gender will lead to polygamy or incest, instead of throwing other people under the bus, respond with something like, “What’s wrong with letting consenting adults do what they want with each other?
 I support marriage equality, period.
 Would you want someone telling you that you couldn’t get married?”
 We need to let people know that it isn't okay to discriminate.
 We need to reach out to everyone who is seeking the freedom to marry and let them know they aren't alone.

 In addition to fairness, marriage equality will aid the health of those who will finally be able to marry.
 It will add stability to their relationships and increase stability in communities.